euroteamoutreach/euroteamoutreach.org/source/blog/articles/2018-08-delivered.html.markdown

 [![Description](assets/images/blog/2018/unloading-550w.jpg)](assets/images/blog/2018/unloading-2000w.jpg)
 {: .article-image .article-image--has-caption}
-Sasha and the truck driver guide the first pallet onto lift.
+Sasha and the truck driver guide the first pallet onto the lift.
 {: .caption-text .article-image__caption}

 We don't have a warehouse, and so the shipment had to be divided up amongst a couple of apartments.
 This meant placing the pallets in the parking lot, and then passing the boxes man to man into the building and eventually up the stairs.